Webhook Best Practices

 switch (event.eventType) {

-case 'payment_created':
+case 'payment.created':

-case 'payment_status_updated':
+case 'payment.authorized':

 handlePayment(event.payload);